edgegamers/Map-Cycle/readme.md

 `RtvPlayerCommandChangeTheMapDirectlyAfterVote`: Determines whether the map will be changed directly after the vote.

+`RtvVoteRatioEnabled`
+- Enabled: If the vote count is higher than the ratio, the map with the most votes will be set as the next map.
+Otherwise, the map cycle will choose a map.
+- Disabled: The map with the most votes will be set as the next map.

 `RtvVoteRatio` Determines the minimum ratio of votes required for a vote to be considered valid.

 Each map in the configuration file includes the following attributes: